- Aligns with worker values, ethics and purpose

-Over the past few months, as speculation runs rampant, headlines are filled with predictions of what a post-pandemic world will look like.
-In particular, how will our traditional narrative on the nature of ‘work’, in essence… work?
+As 2020 evolved, headlines were filled with predictions of what a post-pandemic world would look like.
+In particular, how would our traditional narrative on the nature of ‘work’, in essence… work?

 By definition, a ‘workplace’ is a location where the activity of ‘work’ takes place.
 Prior to the 1st Industrial Revolution and the advent of factories, work was mostly undertaken on farms, cottages, or in small shops.
 The contemporary workplace, characterised by centralised activities and open office spaces, is only a recent phenomenon heralding the dawn of the modern professional workplace.

-Now COVID-19 has come along to disrupt the world of workplace as we have known it.
+COVID-19 has disrupted the world of workplace as we have known it.